-Monica Kishore, M.S. serves as Physics Residency Program Director and is president-elect of the Northwest Chapter of the American Association of Physicists in Medicine (NWAAPM).
+Monica Kishore, M.S. serves as Physics Residency Program Director and as past president of the Northwest Chapter of the American Association of Physicists in Medicine (NWAAPM).
 She received a bachelor’s degree in Physics from Haverford College and a master’s degree in Medical Physics from Duke University.
 After completing her physics residency in 2013, she joined the Radiation Medicine faculty.
 She is a Member-at-Large of the Educators’ Collaborative.